Skip to main content

 Abstract

-A hitherto unrecognized genetic predisposition for sperm competition exists in aphids.
-The females of a clone are diploid for the autosomes and sex chromosomes: AA/XX (where A stands for a haploid set of autosomes).
-Production of males is parthenogenetic, except for the random loss of one X chromosome.
-Male offspring is diploid for the autosomes but haploid for the sex chromosomes (AA/X0).
-Hence, each clone produces two brotherhoods of males.
-The relatedness of males sharing the same X chromosome will be 1.
-Their relatedness to males of the same clone that received the other X chromosome will be less than 1.
+A genetic conflict exists in aphids.
+The females of a clone are diploid for the autosomes and sex chromosomes.
+Parthenogenetic production of males includes the loss of one X chromosome, with no recombination between X chromosomes before the loss.
+Male offspring is diploid for the autosomes but haploid for the sex chromosomes (XO).
+Each clone can produce two brotherhoods of males.
+Those sharing the same X chromosome will be genetically identical.
+Relatedness between males of the same clone with different X chromosome will be less than 1.
 Sperm results from meiosis and is haploid, but the sperm cells that do not receive an X chromosome die.
-The surviving sperm cells share the male’s X chromosome, which makes up the largest part of the genome.
-Thus, the two brotherhoods of males of a clone produce two kinships of sperm.
-Sperm cells carrying the same X chromosome will share a part of the genome that is larger than 0.5.
-Those carrying different X chromosomes will share a part less than 0.5.
-The above can lead to sperm competition between males from the same clone.
-Competition from males of different clones can increase sperm competition even further.
-Ecological factors mixing different clones will have this effect.
-Sperm cooperation within ejaculates is a possible adaptation to sperm competition.
-Cystic spermatogenesis, in turn, is a physiological preadaptation for sperm cooperation.
-Sperm cooperation should thus be as frequent in aphids as in related taxa, like scale insects.
-Yet, the evidence is inconclusive.
-This discrepancy between theory and evidence demands an explanation.
+All surviving sperm cells share the male’s X chromosome, which makes up the largest part of the genome.
+A clone’s two brotherhoods of males produce two kinships of sperm.
+Sperm cells with the same X chromosome will share a part of the clone’s genome that is larger than 0.5.
+Those carrying different X chromosomes will share less than 0.5.

 DOI